2013–14 Football League Cup

 The 2013–14 Football League Cup (known as the Capital One Cup for sponsorship reasons) was the 54th season of the Football League Cup, a knock-out competition for the top 92 football clubs played in English football league system.
 Swansea City were the defending champions, but were eliminated by Birmingham City in the 3rd round.

 Numbers within brackets represented a team's league level in the 2013–14 season, level 1 being the Premier League, level 2 the Championship, and so on.

-On 16 December 2013, it was announced that goal-line technology would be used in three of the four quarter-finals and any subsequent matches in the Capital One Cup.
+On 16 December 2013, it was announced that goal-line technology would be used in three of the four quarter-finals and any subsequent matches in the tournament.
 The system was used the very next day, in the Sunderland – Chelsea quarter-final, in which an own-goal from Lee Cattermole was allowed.

 The cup was won by Manchester City who defeated Sunderland 3–1 in the final.
 This was their first League Cup trophy since 1976 and their third win overall.